How to deal with really LARGE data?

 The dataset I used for this experiment is the CORD-19 dataset.

 At this snapshot, the cord_19_embeddings_2022-02-07.csv is around 13G and the environment I used has only 12G memory.
 You can check your computer memory configuration using free -h.
 And check the file size using ls -lh.
+Also check the disk size using df -h.

 All the code used is in the following Colab notebook: